Labrosh/Projects/Project1/readme.md

 # Project1

 ## Overview
 Project1 is a text-based dungeon game where players can explore rooms, pick up items, and navigate through a dungeon.
-The game features a graphical map display using `matplotlib`.
+The game features a graphical map display using `matplotlib` and `networkx`.

 ## Setup
 1. Clone the repository.